reside-ic/reside-ic.github.io/content/blog/translating-rmd.md

 ## Code chunks

 The first method uses conditionally evaluated [code chunks](https://bookdown.org/yihui/rmarkdown/r-code.html).
-We can use R Markdown chunk options `include` and `eval` to hide ouput and stop a chunk from being evaluated.
+We can use R Markdown chunk options `include` and `eval` to hide output and stop a chunk from being evaluated.
 Combining with `results="asis"` this allows us to output text conditionally based on the `lang` parameter.

 ````r
 ---